tee-ar-ex/trx-python/trx_file_memmap/README.md

     - Like TCK file
 - Should always be a float16/32/64
     - Default could be float16
-- As contiguous 3D array(NB_POINTS, 3)
+- As contiguous 3D array(NB_VERTICES, 3)

 # offsets.uint64
 - Always uint64
-- Where is the first point of each streamline, start at 0
+- Where is the first vertex of each streamline, start at 0
-- Two ways of knowing how many points there are:
+- Two ways of knowing how many vertices there are:
     - Check the header
     - Positions array size / dtypes / 3

-- To get streamlines lengths: append the total number of points to the end of offsets and to the differences between consecutive elements of the array(ediff1d in numpy).
+- To get streamlines lengths: append the total number of vertices to the end of offsets and to the differences between consecutive elements of the array(ediff1d in numpy).

-# dpp (data_per_point)
+# dpv (data_per_vertex)
-- Always of size(NB_POINTS, 1) or (NB_POINTS, N)
+- Always of size (NB_VERTICES, 1) or (NB_VERTICES, N)

 # dps (data_per_streamline)
-- Always of size(NB_STREAMLINES, 1) or (NB_STREAMLINES, N)
+- Always of size (NB_STREAMLINES, 1) or (NB_STREAMLINES, N)

 # Groups
 Groups are tables of indices that allow sparse & overlapping representation(clusters, connectomics, bundles).